-Oregon policy assures minor children frequent and continuing contact with parents and encourages parents to share in the rights and responsibilities of rearing their children after a legal separation or divorce (dissolution) when in the best interests of the children.
+Oregon custody laws aim to ensure that minor children have frequent and continuing contact with both parents.
+The laws also encourage parents to share in the rights and responsibilities of raising their children.
+Both of these goals are important so long as they are in the best interests of the children.
 Courts take these policies into account when they are deciding custody and parenting time issues.
 There is a distinct difference between a custody determination and parenting time.
-Custody determinations decide who will have decision-making authority for the minor child, while parenting time concerns when the child will be in the care of each parent.
+Custody decisions are about who will have decision-making authority for a minor child or children.
+Parenting time is the schedule that determines when the child will be in the care of each parent.

 The court’s primary consideration in awarding custody is “the best interests and welfare of the child.”
-In deciding custody and determining the best interests and welfare of the child, the court will consider all of the following factors:
+In making a decision on custody, the court will consider all of the following factors:

 In determining custody, the court may not give preference to the mother or father based on gender.
-Also, the court will consider the conduct, marital status, income, social environment or lifestyle of a parent only if it is shown that those factors are causing or may cause emotional or physical damage to the child.
+Nor will the court consider the conduct, marital status, income, social environment or lifestyle of a parent unless it has or could damage the child physically or emotionally.
 Typically, courts are reluctant to separate siblings.
-There is a presumption (which can be rebutted) that it is not in the best interest and welfare of a child to award custody of a child to a parent who has committed abuse against the other parent or child (as defined in the FAPA Restraining Order statutes).
+Generally, it is not considered in the best interest of a child to award custody to a parent who has committed abuse against the other parent or child.
+(See Restraining Orders and Domestic Violence for definitions and information on abuse.)

 Until there is an order of the court, both parents have the same rights to be with and make decisions for their minor children.
 Temporary emergency custody can be given to one parent in cases when a child is in immediate danger.
-While a divorce case is pending, parents can also apply for a temporary order that maintains the child’s current situation and prevents either parent from removing children from their current situation.
-These orders are called “temporary protective order[s] of restraint” (TPOR) either for “temporary emergency custody” or a “status quo” order.
-Also, while a case is pending, either party can ask the court for pendente lite orders (limited orders while the larger case is pending) concerning temporary custody, parenting time, support, where the child should be enrolled in school, etc., or related orders.
+Parents can also ask for a temporary order to prevent either parent from removing children from their current situation.
+These orders are called “temporary protective order[s] of restraint.”
+The order can be either for “temporary emergency custody” or a “status quo” order.
+Also, while a case is pending, either party can ask the court for pendente lite orders.
+These are limited orders on temporary custody, parenting time, support, where the child should go to school, etc.

-When custody is established, a court usually also decides the amount of parenting time (commonly referred to as visitation) each parent will have with the child.
+Usually decide on parenting time at the same time as custody.
+Parenting time (sometimes called visitation) is the time each parent will have with the child.
 Like custody, parenting time is also based on the “best interests of the child.”
 There are many variations to a parenting time schedule.
-Common parenting time schedules include every other Friday to Sunday, Friday to Monday morning, midweek evening visits, extra time in the summer and during holidays, etc. There are many variations, and parents are encouraged to work out a plan that fits their needs and is in the best interests of their children.
-The court may order parenting time to be supervised in situations where the health, safety or wellbeing of the child is concerned such as when there has been abuse, drug activity or neglect.
+There is no presumption in Oregon law for equal parenting time.
+One common schedule is every-other weekend, plus midweek evening visits and extra time in the summer and holidays for one parent.
+With that schedule, the other parent has the child the rest of the time.
+There are many variations, and parents should try to work out a plan that fits their needs and is in the best interests of their children.
+If there has been abuse, neglect or drug activity by a parent, the court may order parenting time to be supervised.
 “Supervised” means that a designated third party, often a family friend or relative, must be present when a parent visits with the child.
 The court may also require that a parent receive counseling, take parenting classes or abstain from drugs or alcohol during visits.
-Only in extreme circumstances, where there is clear danger to the child, will a court deny a parent parenting time completely.
+Only in extreme circumstances, where there is clear danger to the child, will a court deny parenting time completely.

-Either the parents or the court will determine a parenting plan that spells out the minimum amount of time each parent will have with a child.
-In many counties in Oregon, before a court will make a decision regarding custody or parenting time, the court requires the parents to try to work out a plan with a neutral third party called a mediator.
-Then, if the parents cannot agree, the court will decide issues of custody and parenting time.
-Also, in most Oregon counties, both parents will be required to attend a court ordered parenting class before a case involving custody and parenting time will be finalized.
+Either the parents or the court will determine a parenting plan that spells out the amount of time each parent will have with a child.
+In many counties in Oregon, the court requires the parents to try to work out a plan with a neutral third party called a mediator.
+Only then, if the parents cannot agree, the court will decide issues of custody and parenting time.
+Also, in most Oregon counties, both parents must attend a court-ordered parenting class.
+Both must complete the class before a case involving custody and parenting time is final.

-When determining child custody and parenting time, usually the court will also decide issues concerning child support, health insurance for the minor children, and payment for uninsured medical expenses for the children.
+When deciding on custody and parenting time, the court will probably also decide about child support, health insurance for the minor children, and payment for uninsured medical expenses for the children.
 The specifics of a parenting plan can impact the amount of child support ordered.

-A court order for custody may be changed later if it can be shown that there has been a substantial change of circumstances since the prior order, and that a different custodial parent would be in the best interests and welfare of the child.
-A parent can ask for a change in a parenting time schedule without having to show a substantial change in circumstances, but he or she would have to show that a different parenting time schedule is in the best interests of the child.
+Custody may be changed if a parent can show that there has been a substantial change of circumstances since the prior order.
+Again, the court would have to decide that a different custodial parent would be in the best interests and welfare of the child.
+There does not need to be a substantial change in circumstances to ask for a change in a parenting time schedule.
+The parent asking for a change would still need to show that a different parenting time schedule is in the best interests of the child.